dutes/ci_portfolio_three/README.md

 #### run.py
 This is the main entry point of the application and handles the game flow and user interactions.
 #### app/game/game.py
 This is the file where the game logic and rules for BlackJack are held.
-The reason these rules are kept in a separate file is so that they can be reused or modified to create a new game varient.
+The reason these rules are kept in a separate file is so that they can be reused or modified to create a new game variant.
 #### app/database/database.py
 This is the file that controls the database interactions and management.
 Having this file is best practice for DB related code.

 ### Reasons for separation of files
 **Game File (game.py)**
 -**Reusability:** Isolating the game logic allows for easy reuse in other card games or new varients of BlackJack.
-_**Maintainability:** Keeping the game rules seperate makes it easier to update and debug the game logic without affecting the application flow.
+_**Maintainability:** Keeping the game rules separate makes it easier to update and debug the game logic without affecting the application flow.
 _**Clarity:** Makes the code easier to read and understand by distinguishing between the game rules and the functionality of the rest of the application

 **Database File (database.py)**